alasca-association/tarook/docs/user/explanation/dualstack.rst

 A Kubernetes cluster with DualStack support requires IPv4 and IPv6 connectivity between the cluster nodes.
-As we are deploying on top of OpenStack, we need to adjust Terraform to fulfill the prerequisites.
+As we are deploying on top of OpenStack, we need to adjust OpenTofu to fulfill the prerequisites.

 In order for pods to be reachable from the outside world over IPv6 the cluster nodes must provide this IPv6 connectivity.
-This is enabled with the dual stack support option and rolled out on the underlying OpenStack nodes via Terraform.
+This is enabled with the dual stack support option and rolled out on the underlying OpenStack nodes via OpenTofu.

 `Enabling a DualStack network <https://docs.openstack.org/neutron/latest/admin/config-ipv6.html>`__ in OpenStack requires: